📷 A Starling (mobile coffee) vendor pedals through Jakarta’s streets, balancing drinks and daily livelihood

 Globally, Indonesia stands as the fourth-largest coffee producer in the world, after Brazil, Vietnam, and Colombia.
 With coffee grown across diverse landscapes from Sumatra and Java to Sulawesi and Flores. the country plays a critical role in the global supply of both Arabica and Robusta.

-Coffee is deeply woven into everyday life in Indonesia, with many people making 2-3 cups daily as part of their routine.
-Domestic coffee consumption has risen steadily to around 1.8 kilograms per capita per year, reflecting how “ngopi” has become a shared habit across generations and regions.
+This figure places Indonesia first globally in terms of the total number of coffee shops, surpassing all other countries by sheer volume, reflecting how “ngopi” has become a shared ritual across generations and regions.
 From traditional warung kopi to modern urban cafés, coffee continues to shape social interactions, conversations, and a strong sense of togetherness in Indonesian society.

 In Indonesia, coffee goes beyond a simple beverage.
-It is not just a drink, it is a long-term relationship.

 📷 When the cup is empty, the question remains: what happens to coffee when climate change dries the source before the last sip?

-At the Roots
+At the Roots — Origins

 📷 A Robusta coffee tree in Manggarai regency, Flores, eastern Indonesia, bearing ripening cherries beneath dense leaves, an image of abundance that now depends on seasons and a climate farmers can no longer predict as they once did.